- Dean's Welcome

 MFC Travel Awards

 The Medical Faculty Council wishes to announce a pair of travel awards to support University of Rochester School of Medicine & Dentistry (URSMD) medical student, graduate student, post-doctoral trainee, clinical resident, and clinical fellow presentations at meetings of national organizations.
-Two travel reimbursement awards of up to $1000 will be given this funding cycle (one for clinical research and one for basic sciences research).
+Two travel reimbursement awards of up to $1,000 will be given this funding cycle (one for clinical research and one for basic sciences research).
 A second call for applications will be announced in the Spring.
 This award is best suited to advanced students for whom conference attendance can be expected to have the largest career impact.

 Eligible applications for the current cycle are for travel between